Skip to main content

 git stash show -p # Full diff

-# Clean up
+# Clean up old stashes

-# Delete one: git stash drop stash@[N]
+# Delete specific: git stash drop stash@[N]

-git stash clear # Delete all
+git stash clear # Delete everything

 Cherry-Picking

-# Apply one commit to current branch
+git cherry-pick abc123 # Apply one commit to current branch

-git cherry-pick abc123 def456
+git cherry-pick abc123 def456 # Multiple commits

-# Apply without committing (lets you modify first)
+git cherry-pick --no-commit abc123 # Apply changes without committing (if you want to modify first)

-Interactive Rebase
+Interactive Rebase (Handle With Care)

-# Edit last 3 commits
+# Rewrite the last 3 commits

 git rebase -i HEAD~3

-• pick = keep as is
+• pick = keep it as is

-• reword = change commit message
+• reword = change the commit message

-• edit = stop and let you amend
+• edit = stop and let you amend the commit

-• squash = combine with previous
+• squash = combine with the previous commit

-• fixup = combine, throw away message
+• fixup = combine, but throw away this commit's message

-• drop = delete entirely
+• drop = delete the commit entirely

-pick abc123 Add feature
+pick abc123 Add user authentication

-squash def456 Fix typo
+squash def456 Fix typo in auth module

-reword ghi789 Update docs
+reword ghi789 Update documentation

 git reflog

 # Found what you lost?
-Get it back
+Recover it

 git checkout abc123 # Just look at it

 Reflog has saved me more times than I can count.
+Before you declare something permanently lost, check the reflog.

 # Lightweight tag